geoffrichoctopus/llm-shell/README.md

 ## Examples

-First use: `./main.py --api_key xxxxxxx --endpoint_url https://some.url "How to I unzip a .tar.gz file?"`
+First use: `./main.py --api_key xxxxxxx --endpoint_url https://some.url --llm_type GPT "How to I unzip a .tar.gz file?"`

 Subsequent uses: `./main.py "How to I unzip a .tar.gz file?"`